 I completed a Masters in Communications degree at Victoria University of Wellington focused on digital content and worked as a creative and digital sector analyst for many years, working on creative industry and digital content/games strategies for NZTE , National Library of NZ and NZ On Air.
 In 2008 I was the founding content director of NZ On Screen and established ScreenTalk.
 Further film work profiled here.

-In 2015 I was Digital Artist in Residence with The Big Idea , collaborating with my son, artist/illustrator Sam O’Leary , hospice workers, and creative practitioners on The Solace Initiative, where people showed or told what brings them solace in times of loss or grief.
+In 2015 I was Digital Artist in Residence with The Big Idea , collaborating with my son, designer Sam O’Leary , hospice workers, and creative practitioners on The Solace Initiative, where people showed or told what brings them solace in times of loss or grief.

 I worked with artist Daisey Bingham and sculptor Bridget Nawalowalo to show the story of their redesign of the entranceway to the Wellington Homeless women’s shelter, Te Mahana, the warmth of the home.

 If you’d like to talk about strategy, research, creative or health related projects please contact me for a chat.